Leezekun/dialogic/README.md

 <p align="center"><img width="100%" src="./imgs/demo_both.gif" /></p>

 ## Introduction
-Dialogic is a method that can generate and annotate dialogues in a fully automatic manner, with in-context learning of large language models such as GPT-3.
-The only requirements are a small seed dataset, which is used to select in-context examples for GPT-3 prompting and train the verifier.
+Starting from a small seed dataset, our method dialogic can generate good-quality annotated dialogues without human labor, parameter update, or engineering efforts, which is a much more time-saving and cost-efficient alternative to crowdsourcing in dataset creation.

-> We show a [demo](#demo) of how a dialogue is simulated above.
+We show a [demo](#demo) of how a dialogue is simulated above.
 You can type into your user goal or use the automatically generated one.
-The simulated dialogues are provided in the `./simulated_dialogues` directory.
+We also provide simulated dialogues in the `./simulated_dialogues` directory.
 The description of data format can be found [here](#format-of-simulated-dialogues).

 <!-- Taking the [MultiWOZ](https://github.com/budzianowski/multiwoz) for example, given any user goal, such as booking a hotel (area is center, stay is 1, people is 2, bookday is Monday), and a restaurant (area is north, pricerange is moderate), DS-ICL can generate the corresponding dialogue along with annotations.
 An illustration of the generation process is presented above. -->